isopleth/fram/README.md

 data.
 Some photo frames aren't very good at doing this automatically.

-- It randomises the order of the photos, putting them into subdirectories with a random number and giving them random number names within those directories.
+- It randomises the order of the photos, putting them into sub-directories with a random number and giving them random number names within those directories.
 This means that they should be displayed in random order even when played in sequence.
 Most photo frames have the ability to randomise the order of photographs but some